hashtag-squirrel/my-little-snek/README.md

 ![Start New Game](documentation/mls-new-game.png)

-After the player has input the pet's name, the program will [display the game](#display-game).
+After the player has inputted the pet's name, the program will [display the game](#display-game).

 ##### Load Existing Game

-If the player chooses the option to continue an existing game, they are asked to provide the 6 digit ID of the pet.
+If the player chooses the option to continue an existing game, they are asked to provide the 6-digit ID of the pet.
-The input is validated to check if it conists of exactly 6 characters and to also check if all characters are numbers.
+The input is validated to check if it consists of exactly 6 characters and to also check if all characters are numbers.
 See more about validation in the [section below](#validate-input).

 The ID is generated automatically on a new game with 6 random digits to make sure people cannot just guess someone else's pet's ID.